 To replenish inventory, the purchaser may refer to the contract purchase order when raising a standard PO.

-PO in the supply chain: Helpful tips
+Purchase orders in the supply chain: Helpful tips

 We’ve given you the four types of purchase order, but why stop there?